 Graduate students will have access to peer mentors.
-A peer mentor is another student who will provide support, encouragement and information to students in their department who are just beginning graduate program.
-The Chemical the and Biomolecular Engineering Graduate Student Association is dedicated to serving the needs of the graduate student population.
+A peer mentor is another student who will provide support, encouragement and information to students in their department who are just beginning the graduate program.
+The Chemical and Biomolecular Engineering Graduate Student Association is dedicated to serving the needs of the graduate student population.
 GSA members serve as a resource to help graduate students navigate their way through the CHBE graduate program.
-Graduate students in both the MCHE and PhD programs are encouraged to seek out fellow graduate students to serve as their peer mentor. and serve in this capacity themselves during their own academic career.
+Graduate students in MCHE, MS and PhD programs will be matched with a peer mentor and encouraged to participate in this provided resource and serve in this capacity themselves during their own academic career.